Flour & Spice

 Notes

 I like to pack the spinach in, but you are absolutely welcome to as much as halve it if you want a curry that's lighter on the spinach.
+If your spinach is frozen then pop it straight in, put the heat to medium, and cook covered for 5 minutes to thaw it.
+Resume cooking.

 Tried this Recipe?
 Tag me Today!Mention @flourandspiceblog or tag #flourandspiceblog!